lowcoder-org/lowcoder/client/packages/openblocks-sdk/README.md

 npm install openblocks-sdk
 ```

-## Integrate Openblocks' app/module into existing app page
+## Integrate Lowcoder's app/module into existing app page

-1. Publish your app/module in Openblocks.
+1. Publish your app/module in Lowcoder.
 2. Set the app/module's access privilege as public.
 3. Add code in your existing app as below.